saciestudio/courses-intro-portfolio-analysis/scripts/chapter2_script.md

 In case of monthly returns, the annualized mean return is obtained by multiplying with 22, which is the average number of trading days in a month.
 The annualized standard deviation is obtained by multiplying with the square root of 22.
 This is the so called "square-root-of-time rule".
 For daily returns, the factor used for annualizing the mean is 252, corresponding to the average number of trading days in a year.

-# Video 2:  Time-variation in portfolio performance

-The functions We are now experts in compute the average return and volatility over

-The sample average and the variance of the past returns gives us a picture of how the return and risk has been in the past.
-It averages out periods of booms and busts in the asset prices, as well as periods of high and low volatility.

-When investing we care about the risk and  return in the future, and just like the econonomic activity, the asset return and volatility evolves through cycles.

-***

-There are the

-and the sample the squared centered returns te
-When investing

-Time-variation in the return distribution.
-Not all information is equally predicitve. discuss  of time-variation in average return and volatility.
-Use of rolling window analysis to visualize this.